Cold weather taking its toll on cars, towing crews

-LENEXA, KS (KCTV) -- Road crews and towing companies are finishing up one of their busiest weeks ever.
+LENEXA, Kansas (KCTV/KSMO ) -- Road crews and towing companies are finishing up one of their busiest weeks ever.

 Trucks with Santa Fe Towing have been out on the roads almost constantly since last weekend.
 A typical winter day may have about 100-120 tows, but this week they’re averaging 150-200 every day.